malcolmregan/GateCircuit-to-AnnealerEmbedding/README.md

    Solver functions and classes are implemented in converter/qiskit/solve_sys_multivar_ineq.py

+8) *Not yet implemented* After this general encoding is found, it will be adjusted to correspond to actual Dwave connecticity

-8) *Not yet implemented* Last, a script which runs the found encoding on an annealer will be written by execute().
+9) *Not yet implemented* Last, a script which runs the found encoding on an annealer will be written by execute().

 TODO: